Mariosunny/validate-declarative/README.md

 ## Built-in Types
 This section contains a list of types that are included in this package.
 A *type* is simply an object with a `$test` property which defines a function that returns *true* if the object is valid, *false* otherwise.
-No magic here.

 ```javascript
 // the built-in string type